SmartBear/hiptest-api-documentation/source/includes/_authentication.md

  Hiptest expects for the authentication token to be included in all API requests to the server, in the HTTP headers of your requests

+## Useful information about the access-token

+* The token lifespan is set to a year.
+After that, you won't be able to access to the API anymore.
+Don't forget to generate a new token before the expiration date and to update your scripts
+* You can use up to ten authentication tokens at the same time, with different clients